Why 'Fine' is the Most Dangerous Word

 5. The Self Abandonment

 This is the deepest cut.
-You learned so early that your needs didn't matter that you internalized it.
+You learned so early that your needs didn’t matter and you internalized it.
 You became your own neglecting parent.
 You override your own hunger, your own exhaustion, your own sadness with the same message your caregivers gave you: not now, not important, not enough.

 You abandoned yourself before you even had the chance to meet you.